 Why Does Your Membership Site Need a Landing Page?

-Often, membership sites may be receiving traffic but not getting a high number of signups.
-It could well be that your final marketing hurdle—closing the sale—is not up to scratch.
+Your membership site may be receiving traffic but not getting a high number of signups.
+It could well be that your final marketing hurdle—closing the sale—is not up to par.
 This is where a landing page comes in.

 The whole purpose of a landing page is to get people to take action.
 With a membership site, the job of a landing page is to encourage people to subscribe to your site.
 A high-converting landing page could be just the ticket for your business.

 So how exactly do you create a landing page with the single, focused objective of getting people to sign up?
-We’re here to help you do—well, exactly that.
+Keep reading to find out!

 How to Get Started